Optimiser Votre Récupération Sportive avec des Aliments et Suppléments Ciblés

 • How to consume them?

-BCAAs are often available in the form of powder or capsule supplements, and can be taken before, during, or after training.see here our selection of BCAAs ou d'amino acids) Essential amino acids are found in whole foods such as eggs, lean beef, chicken, quinoa, dairy products, and plant combinations like rice and beans, which together provide a complete amino acid profile
+The BCAAs are often available as powder or capsule supplements and can be taken before, during, or after training.see our selection of BCAAs here or ofamino acidsEssential amino acids are found in whole foods such as eggs, lean beef, chicken, quinoa, dairy products, and plant combinations like rice and beans, which together provide a complete amino acid profile.

-3. Carbohydrates: Replenish Glycogen Stores
+3. Carbohydrates: Replenishing Glycogen Stores

 Carbohydrates also play a vital role in recovery by helping to restore glycogen stores.
-After an intense session, the muscles deplete their energy reserves, and it is crucial to replenish them to avoid fatigue.
+After an intense session, muscles deplete their energy reserves, and it is crucial to replenish them to avoid fatigue.

-• When to consume carbohydrates?
+• When to consume the carbohydrates?

 4. Supplements to Optimize Recovery